neumino/neumino.github.io/movies.md

-### Glass
+### Reign of the Supermen
-*Released on 2019-01-16, vote average 7.1*
+*Released on 2019-01-13, vote average 6.8*

-Following the conclusion of Split, Glass finds David Dunn pursuing Kevin Wendell Crumb’s superhuman figure of The Beast in a series of escalating encounters, while the shadowy presence of Elijah Price emerges as an orchestrator who holds secrets critical to both men.
+In the wake of The Death of Superman, the world is still mourning the loss of the Man of Steel following his fatal battle with the monster Doomsday.
+However, no sooner as his body been laid to rest than do four new bearers of the Superman shield come forward to take on the mantle.
+The Last Son of Krypton, Superboy, Steel, and the Cyborg Superman all attempt to fill the vacuum left by the world&#39;s greatest champion.
+Meanwhile, Superman&#39;s death has also signaled to the universe that Earth is vulnerable.
+Can these new Supermen and the rest of the heroes prove them wrong?

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/95ghQs5AmNk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/jMdcSTVPOFw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>